 Learn, study, and write in New York City

-Students who major in English develop considerable strengths as writers, speakers, and critical thinkers, which prepares them for a range of careers after graduation.
+Students who major or minor in English develop considerable strengths as writers, speakers, and critical thinkers.
+These strengths prepare you for a range of careers after graduation.

 Whether you choose the English major, the concentration in creative writing, the English minor, or the creative writing minor, you will develop a broad knowledge of literature and culture from the present and the past.
 In small, discussion-based courses and writing workshops, you will acquire the skills required for the interpretation of all kinds of texts, as well as the principles of analytic and effective writing.